The Architect’s Regimen: An Analysis of the OOP-SOLID-DDD Trajectory for Mastering Software Complexity

 2.1 The Functional Programming Counterpoint: Managing Complexity Through Purity and Immutability

-Functional Programming (FP) offers a fundamentally different approach to software design, one that manages complexity by minimizing or eliminating mutable state and side effects.19 While OOP organizes systems around objects that encapsulate mutable state, FP organizes systems around the composition of pure functions that transform data.21
+Functional Programming (FP) offers a fundamentally different approach to software design, one that manages complexity by minimizing or eliminating mutable state and side effects28.
+While OOP organizes systems around objects that encapsulate mutable state, FP organizes systems around the composition of pure functions that transform data29.

 Core Tenets and State Management